iagoferreirati/Linux-Introduction-Notes/README.md

 ```
 /media
 ```
-- Mount points for removable media such as CD-ROMs (appeared in FHS-2.3 in 2004).
+- Mount points for removable media such as CD-ROMs.
 ```
 /mnt
 ```